anuubhav/Projects/tilePuzzle/README.md

-#This folder contains the implementation of the sliding puzzle tile game
+#This folder contains the implementation of the sliding tile puzzle game in C++

 It is implemented using multiple heuristics to run the A* search.
 Heuristic 0- Manhattan Distance